 Predictors of selection and remaining on SLI degree program

 In our initial analyses, we saw some limited evidence of initial pre-degree assessments predicting whether students were either selected for, or continued on with, their SLI degree program.
 For the selection analysis, the best predictors were initial self-rated BSL proficiency and the 2D-MR task.
-This also highlights that it is difficult to truly test SLI interpreting students from a baseline of no BSL exposure.
+It is fairly unsurprising that those students with some initial proficiency were more likely to be selected ahead of those with no knowledge of BSL and deaf culture.
+However, this could also be an indicator of confidence, and there may be an unconscious selection bias for students who appear more confident.
+This result also highlights that it is difficult to test SLI aptitude in university students from a complete baseline of no BSL exposure at all, since many are unlikely to commit to a degree without some prior signing experience.
+In recent years there have been greater opportunities to start learning BSL in secondary schools than has historically been the case.
 Although timing and funding constraints meant we were not able to code enough of the copy-sign data to include it as a predictor in the selection model, the data we do have suggests that scores on the task correlated significantly with applicants’ BSL proficiency self-ratings.
 While our copy-sign task featured real BSL signs, many of our participants would not yet have been familiar with all the signs used.
 In this sense, it is similar to the nonsense sign repetition tasks used by López Gómez et al. (2007) and Stone (2017), which also involved phonological encoding and perceptuo-motor skills and were found to be good predictors of later success in their cohorts.
-The 2D-MR task was also a good predictor of selection, and this is an interesting result given other correlations between initial 3D-MR performance and later outcome measures.
-However, our selection analysis was conducted on just two cohorts (HW0 and HW1) and on only five assessments, mostly due to time constraints at the interview stage (latter cohorts were tested during the first week of term).
-Future studies could aim to measure other assessments at the initial interview-stage which could not be included here due to practical constraints.
-In particular, 3D-MR and auditory WM would be good candidates for further skills to examine, since we found evidence that pre-degree performance in both of these domains in our other cohorts was positively associated with third-year SLI performance and SLI grades respectively.
-It should be noted that SLI program instructors did not have access to data from the initial assessment session when deciding whether to accept students.
+The 2D-MR task was also a good predictor of selection, and this is an interesting result given other strong correlations between initial 3D-MR performance and later outcome measures.
+However, our selection analysis was conducted on just two cohorts (HW0 and HW1) and on only five assessments, mostly due to time constraints at the interview stage (latter cohorts were tested during the first week of term, which meant we could test more assessments in a less stressful environment for participants).
+Future studies could aim to measure other skills at the initial interview stage which could not be included here due to practical constraints.
+In particular, 3D-MR and auditory WM would be good candidates, since we found evidence that pre-degree performance in both of these domains in our other cohorts was strongly correlated with third-year SLI performance and SLI grades respectively.
+This also suggests that an intervention study that targets improving these general cognitive skills prior to SLI specialization might be instructive.
+Lastly, it should be reiterated that SLI program instructors did not have access to data from the initial assessment session when deciding whether to accept applicants to their degree programs.